This Creamy Garlic Parmesan Chicken is an easy weeknight dinner that will become a sure family favorite.

 - Add two tablespoons of the remaining dredging flour to the garlic and stir to coat. (see note 4)

-2 tbsp of the dredging flour
+2 tablespoon of the dredging flour

 - Slowly whisk in the chicken broth and sherry (if using).